 - Click Create Rule.

 Parameter Description Name The name of the rule.
 The name can be up to 128 characters in length and can contain letters, digits, and underscores (_).
 Match Conditions The match condition of the rule.
-To add match conditions of a rule, click Add Condition.
+To add match conditions for a rule, click Add Condition.
 Each condition consists of Field Name, Logical Relation, and Field Value.

 You can add multiple match conditions.
-If multiple match conditions are specified, a request matches the rule only when all the conditions are met.
+If multiple conditions are specified, a request matches the rule only when all the conditions are met.

 Action The operation that is performed when a request meets the match conditions.
 Valid values: